-1. Unscrew bleed screws on both front and rear cylinders.
+1. Unscrew bleed screws above both front and rear cylinders.

-TYPICAL 1.
-Front cylinder bleed screw
+1. Front cylinder bleed screw

-1. Rear cylinder bleed screw

-- 2. Remove the pressure cap. - 3.
-Fill the cooling system until coolant comes out of the bleed screw(s). - Install the bleed screws using NEW gasket rings and torque as per following chart.
+- 1. Rear cylinder bleed screw - 2.
+Remove the pressure cap. - 3.
+Fill the cooling system until coolant comes out of the bleed screw(s). - Install the bleed screw(s) using NEW gasket rings and torque as per following chart.

 BLEED SCREW INSTALLATION

 GASKET RING TORQUE

-New 4.4 N∙m to 5.6 N∙m
+New 4.4 N•m to 5.6 N•m (39 lbf•in to 50 lbf•in)

-- 5. Add coolant until system is full up to the pressure cap seat. - 6.
-Start engine.

-NOTE: Do not install pressure cap.

-7. Run engine at idle until coolant fan turns ON.

-NOTE: Monitor coolant level during engine warm-up and add coolant as required.

-- 8. Depress the throttle lever two or three times; check coolant level.

-- 9. Stop the engine and let it cool down.

-- 10. Inspect cooling system for leaks

-- 11. Check coolant level in the reservoir.
-Add coolant as required.

-- 12. Install pressure cap.
+- 5. Continue adding coolant until system is full up to the pressure cap. - Run engine at idle with the radiator cap off.
+Slowly add coolant if necessary. - At this point, wait until engine reaches normal operating temperature. - Depress the throttle lever two or three times; then add coolant if required. - 9.
+Stop the engine and let it cool down. - Install radiator cap as the reverse of removal. - Inspect all connections for leaks and check coolant level in the reservoir.
+Refer to ENGINE COOLANT LEVEL VERIFICATION.